OWOLABICHRIS/Consumer-behavior-Shopping-pattern-/README.md

 - The **p-value (0.589)** suggests **no significant relationship** between price per unit and frequency of purchase.
 - Therefore, changes in product price **do not meaningfully influence** how often customers buy.

+- I'm always open to collaboration, feedback, or data-driven discussions!
+Feel free to connect with me or explore more of my work here on:
+ GitHub
+ www.linkedin.com/in/christopher-owolabi-a920729a,
+ xto4success@gmail.com

 ---

 ## 📂 Repository Structure